-DeKalb County was created by the Alabama legislature on January 9, 1836 from land ceded to the Federal government by the Cherokee Nation.
+The Alabama legislature created DeKalb County on January 9, 1836, from land ceded to the Federal government by the Cherokee Nation.
 It was named for Major General John Baron DeKalb, a hero of the American Revolution.

-DeKalb County is located in the northeast corner of the state, and is bordered on the north by Jackson County, on the west by Marshall County, on the south by Etowah and Cherokee counties, and on the east by the State of Georgia.
+DeKalb County is located in the Northeast corner of the state and is bordered on the north by Jackson County, on the west by Marshall County, on the south by Etowah and Cherokee counties, and the east by the State of Georgia.

 Towns & Communities